Gifted Student Identification

 Step 2: Screening

 Students nominated and students in grades 2 & 6 will take the Cognitive Abilities Test 7 (CogAT 7).
 The CogAT 7 measures students' verbal, quantitative and nonverbal reasoning skills.
-Parents of students with propensity one or more standard deviations above the mean, and teachers of these students, will complete the Scales for Identifying Gifted Students (SIGS).
+Parents of students with propensity one or more standard deviations above the mean, and teachers of these students, will complete a district-designed rating scales survey.

 Step 3: Review